Doug Logan

 Opponents of stricter guns law are fond of saying that guns don’t kill people, people kill people.
 They extend the argument to other objects.
 “If you’re going to make it harder to buy a gun, why don’t you make it harder to buy a baseball bat, or an ax, or a car?
 They can be used to kill people, too.”
 These arguments are tediously shallow.
 It’s obvious that guns are inanimate objects that won’t hurt anyone when they’re left in a locked box or a store’s display case.
 However, unlike bats, axes, cars, or hard-baked loaves of bread, guns are tools made specifically to kill, and kill at a distance to reduce the chance of harm to the user.
 Whether they’re on the hip, or drawn, or pointed, they pose a threat; they ramp up tension, they increase the potential for danger within their radius.
 And when conditions are volatile, they are too often brought into use, and people get hurt or killed.
 So let’s please say that guns don’t kill people, but they are ready-made accomplices with a knack for finding trouble.

+Cars and trucks can be and are used as weapons, yet it’s much more difficult to get permission to own and operate a motor vehicle, which is made for transport, than it is to get permission to own and operate a gun, which is made for killing.
 Anyone who wants to buy, own, or fire any gun should be required to go through rigorous study and training in gun mechanics, operation, and safety.
 There should be written and practical tests, and those who fail should be failed, not winked at, handed a certificate, and sold a gun.
 Maybe this is where the NRA could return to its roots and act more on the side of safety than of sales.

 There should be be universal background checks, above and beyond FixNICS, for any gun purchaser.
-There should probably also be Red Flag laws, which may be effective at quickly averting gun violence at a local level.
+There should also be Red Flag laws, which may be effective at quickly averting gun violence at a local level.
 Private gun sales should be brokered through federally-registered gun stores, with purchasers put through that same battery of tests, and there should be a mandatory waiting period for transfer of the weapon — a minimum of 48 hours after completion of background checks and proof of training.
 Yes, it’s slightly inconvenient, but it greatly reduces the potential for crimes of passion.
 It’s for the public good.
 If you’re in that much of a hurry to get a gun, why?

 The chronic disease of gun violence is killing our people and causing deep national anguish and bitterness.
 It may not be possible to completely cure the disease all at once, but these are a few simple steps than can be taken immediately to prevent and reduce its ravages.
 This process can’t be allowed to belong to the NRA and its political flunkies, and it can’t belong to whose outrage about guns will fall on deaf ears until they have a better understanding of the nature and complexity of the whole issue and can approach it in a practical way.
 The annoyance that magazine restrictions and stricter training and licensing laws might cause the gun industry and some law-abiding gun-owners would be welcomed by many other gun owners and most of the rest of the public.
 And annoyance is better than grief ~